Nuggets vs. Lakers: Odds, spread, over/under - Western Conference Finals Game 1

 Nuggets vs. Lakers Betting Trends

-- The Nuggets have a +273 scoring differential, topping opponents by 3.3 points per game.
-They're putting up 115.8 points per game to rank 12th in the league and are giving up 112.5 per outing to rank eighth in the NBA.
+- The Nuggets' +273 scoring differential (outscoring opponents by 3.3 points per game) is a result of scoring 115.8 points per game (12th in the NBA) while giving up 112.5 per outing (eighth in the league).

-- The two teams average 233 points per game combined, 10.5 more points than this game's total.
+- These two teams score 233 points per game between them, 10.5 more than this game's total.

-- Combined, these teams allow 229.1 points per game, 6.6 more points than this matchup's total.
+- These teams allow 229.1 points per game combined, 6.6 more points than this matchup's over/under.

 - Denver is 44-36-2 ATS this season.